awesome-astra/docs/docs/pages/astra/astra-cli.md

 **✅ 8c - Count**

-Check than the data has been imported with cqlsh SH
+Check that the data has been imported with cqlsh.

 ```
 astra db cqlsh demo -e "select * from demo.cities_by_country LIMIT 20;"